Peter Lawford: Leading man

-Lawford's first film after Metro released him and several other players from their contracts was the comedy It Should Happen to You (1954), wherein he starred alongside Judy Holliday and Jack Lemmon.
+Lawford's first film after leaving MGM was the Columbia Pictures romantic comedy, It Should Happen to You (1954), directed by George Cukor.
+Lawford starred alongside Judy Holliday and Jack Lemmon, in his first major film role.

 Television

 He focused on television, guest starring on shows like General Electric Theater, Schlitz Playhouse, and The Ford Television Theatre.

 In 1954, Lawford married Patricia Kennedy, sister of Senator John F. Kennedy.
 Lawford would become an enthusiastic fundraiser for the Senator.

 Lawford had a regular role on a TV sitcom, Dear Phoebe (1954–55) but the show only ran 32 episodes.